Best Phones to Use with Mint Mobile Android Central 2020

 A less-expensive entry into great OnePlus phones

-The OnePlus 8 is a 7T with a few new specs and a larger battery.
-But even at its higher price, it still represents incredible value.
+The OnePlus 8 is a 7T with a few new specs and a larger battery, but still represents incredible value.

-Best With a Stylus — Samsung Galaxy Note 10+
+Best With a Stylus: Samsung Galaxy Note 20 Ultra

 - Best stylus experience on any phone